Google’s breast cancer-predicting AI research is useless without transparency, critics say

 “We have high hopes for the utility of AI methods in medicine,” they wrote.
 “Ensuring that these methods meet their potential, however, requires that these studies be reproducible.”

 Indeed, partly due to a reticence to release code, datasets, and techniques, much of the data used today to train AI algorithms for diagnosing diseases may perpetuate inequalities.
 A team of U.K. scientists found that almost all eye disease datasets come from patients in North America, Europe, and China, meaning eye disease-diagnosing algorithms are less certain to work well for racial groups from underrepresented countries.
 In another study, Stanford University researchers claimed that most of the U.S. data for studies involving medical uses of AI come from California, New York, and Massachusetts.
-A study of a UnitedHealth Group algorithm determined that it could underestimate the number of black patients in need of greater care by half.
+A study of a UnitedHealth Group algorithm determined that it could underestimate the number of Black patients in need of greater care by half.
 And a growing body of work suggests that skin cancer-detecting algorithms tend to be less precise when used on Black patients, in part because AI models are trained mostly on images of light-skinned patients.

 Beyond basic dataset challenges, models lacking sufficient peer-review can encounter unforeseen roadblocks when deployed in the real world.
 Scientists at Harvard found that algorithms trained to recognize and classify CT scans could become biased to scan formats from certain CT machine manufacturers.
 Meanwhile, a Google-published whitepaper revealed challenges in implementing an eye disease-predicting system in Thailand hospitals, including issues with scan accuracy.
 And studies conducted by companies like Babylon Health, a well-funded telemedicine startup that claims to be able to triage a range of diseases from text messages, have been repeatedly called into question.